pixelfed-glitch/docs/running-pixelfed/docker/installation.md

 * (optional) `MAIL_MAILER` and related `MAIL_*` settings if you plan to use an [E-mail/SMTP provider](prerequisites.md#smtp-provider-optional) - See [E-mail variables documentation](/running-pixelfed/native/installation.md#email-variables).
 * (optional) `PF_ENABLE_CLOUD` / `FILESYSTEM_CLOUD` if you plan to use an [Object Storage provider](prerequisites.md#object-storage-optional).

-See the [`Configure environment variables`](https://docs.pixelfed.org/running-pixelfed/installation/#app-variables) documentation for details!
+See the [Configure environment variables](/running-pixelfed/native/installation.md#app-variables) and [Configuration](/configuration/configuration) documentation for details!

 You need to mainly focus on the following sections.